refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ## Bootstrapping the refine Application

-Create or customize a refine application, there are various ways to do so:

--   By using the `create refine-app`.
--   By installing a create-react-app(CRA) and installing refine, its hooks and providers as dependencies of the application.

 For this article, we will be using the `create refine-app`. to create our refine application.
 In other to use this, Run the following command below:

 ```